omarelfiki/unity-ml-drl-data/README.md

 > Ensure you have Python 3.10.12 available (via pyenv, conda, or system Python).

+### !!!
+Windows Python Version Note
+Some Windows users reported issues installing **Python 3.10.12** (the version officially required by ML-Agents).
+If you encounter errors during installation, try instead:

+* **Python 3.10.11** → this version is confirmed to work on Windows and is easier to install with the official installer.
+* After installation, re-run:

 ### Starting a Training Run
 Once Unity and Python are set up, you can train agents using the provides example enviroments or your own custom ones